THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 A lot of bloggers choose to use lapel mikes instead, which is great for talking or narrating, but not as good for overall sound.

 When we returned from our 6-week Australian trip, we upgraded to Phoenix II.
 Phoenix is a DJI Phantom 4 Advanced drone.
 David flew Phoenix I over 100 flights and 12 hours of fly time.
 Phoenix I was two years old, and the last holdout on shooting entirely in 4K.
-The Phantom 4s come with their own travel pack, and just like with our main cameras, we have a set of filters.
+The Phantom 4s come with their own travel pack, and just like with our main cameras, we have a set of ND filters.
 David uses the ND polarizer most frequently.
+We also have spare batteries, to optimize flight time.

 What’s most important about this drone is that it is very easy to learn to fly.
 There are several sailing channels out there that have very quickly crashed their drones – and most of them weren’t DJI drones.
 The second most important aspect is that the Phantoms have very large legs for landing and taking off.
 While we launch from the deck when we aren’t underway, when we are on the move, I hold the drone up away from the deck and mast to launch and retrieve.
 With the legs, I have a secure handle to grab.